 State law requires regular revaluation of assessed values.
-Twenty-nine counties update property values annually based on appropriate statistical data.
+Thirty-five counties update property values annually based on appropriate statistical data.
 State law allows properties to be physically inspected once every six years in counties that annually update assessed values.
-Other counties (10 counties) revalue on two, three, or four year cycles.
-These counties revalue each property once during the cycle and the value is not changed until the next cycle: 2, 3 or 4 years later.
+Other counties (4 counties) revalue on four year cycles.
+These counties revalue each property once during the cycle and the value is not changed until the next cycle: four years later.
 See Appendix A for a listing by county of revaluation cycles.